 There is no shortage of good books and reading material.
-Book reviews, list of recommended books by other readers can be at good start, in case you are finding it difficult to choose what to read.
-You can checkout Huffington Post’s compilation of 20 books recommended by ultra-successful people.
+Book reviews, list of recommended books by other readers can be at the good start, in case you are finding it difficult to choose what to read.
+You can check out Huffington Post’s compilation of 20 books recommended by ultra-successful people.

 - Be minimalist

 The concept of being minimalist is very simple.
 Have only the stuff which you really really need and de-clutter your home (as well as your mind) from the things which you have kept for so long and have never or rarely used it.
 Another aspect is to start cutting down the needs itself.
 You can read more about this being minimalist here.

 I must admit, this is far easier said than done.
 It requires a great deal of self-control.
 To get there may be difficult, but once reached, would be a nice state to be in.
 Own less and live more.